ui/stamps-api-docs/source/customer_api.rst

     [Redacted Header]

     {
-        "detail": "type: User does not have mobile number or has incorrect whatsapp number", "errors": {
+        "detail": "user: User does not have email or has incorrect email", "errors": {
-            "type": "User does not have mobile number or has incorrect whatsapp number" },
+            "user": "User does not have email or has incorrect email" },
-        "error_code": "invalid_user_whatsapp_number",
+        "error_code": "invalid_user_email",
-        "error_message": "User does not have mobile number or has incorrect whatsapp number" }
+        "error_message": "User does not have email or has incorrect email" }